Schedule Your Diagnostic Consultation

 It is not uncommon for egos to get in the way.

-The highest paid person in the organization—also known as The HIPPO—can easily discredit the data you need to identify to approach your market in the right way.
+The highest-paid person in the organization—also known as The HIPPO—can easily discredit the data you need to identify to approach your market in the right way.

 All too often, seasoned data center industry CEOs, sales directors, and marketers make mistakes by making assumptions.
 Their mentality is: “I have seen it all, done it all, and know it all.
 I do not need to ask people anything.”
 This mentality is absolute nonsense.
 You do need to ask people, get their words, and get a consensus.

-The Takeaway
+The Takeaways

 To get the targeting right: